YellowJacketLinux/LFS/README.md

 The purpose of YJL is to be a desktop distribution for hobbyists.
 Commercial ‘Enterprise’ GNU/Linux is of no interest for this project.

+If you want to read what motivated this, see [The Why](APX-The-Why.md)

 Versioning Scheme
 -----------------